 “I want you to teach me to shapeshift.”

 “I’ll find the time,” she said.
 “Ian, let people at work know I won’t be back for a while, all right?
 You can go back, I’m going to stay here so he can teach me.”

 “Go ahead and take him back to the real world,” said Miss Change.
 “I’m sure somebody there can figure out how to let him loose.”

 So that’s what I did.
 I stuck him in the front of the canoe while I rowed back by myself, lugged it on my shoulder all the way to the portal, took an Uber back to my apartment, and placed the pot very gently on top of a bookshelf.

 It looks nice there, but I hope I won’t have to keep it very long.

-Part 15 of The Cell Phone towers of Elfland is coming soon.
+Part 15 of The Cell Phone towers of Elfland is Ian and the Brazen Pot.